 Playing video games on your PC is super common and pretty cool, and it’s only getting more popular.
 But to make sure you have the best time gaming, you need to get your screen size right.
 This guide’s gonna break down how to tweak your game screen size on a PC.
-It’ll cover how to check your check your graphics, fix your monitor’s resolution, and even how to change the game’s screen size and aspect ratio.
+It’ll cover how to check your graphics card settings, fix your monitor’s resolution, and even how to change the game’s screen size and aspect ratio.
 Lastly, you’ll get some tips on adjusting settings through your graphics card software.

 Look at Your Graphics Card Settings

-Changing check your graphics is about picking a resolution that suits your screen size or setting custom resolutions with the right width and height.
-Depending on how fancy your graphics card is, you might have some cool options like smoothing out lines, texture details, anisotropic filtering and more to make your game look even better.
-To get these options, you might need to download new drivers from the from the maker's website if there are no updates from Windows Update.
+Changing graphics card settings is about picking a resolution that suits your screen size or setting custom resolutions with the right width and height.
+Depending on how fancy your graphics card is, you might have some cool options like anti-aliasing, texture filtering, anisotropic filtering and more to make your game look even better.
+To get these options, you might need to install new drivers from the manufacturer website if there are no updates from Windows Update.

 After you’ve done all this, you can start a game and see if it works how you want.
 If not, you might need to make more changes to get it to work right on your computer.
 Give yourself plenty of time before you start playing any games to mess with your settings until they’re perfect.

 Sometimes, you need to change your monitor’s resolution to get the best visuals.
 You should look into fixing any issues and making manual changes before you try to change the settings yourself.
 You’ll need to figure out what kind of graphics card you have, as some need extra steps before you can change the resolution.
 You can usually do this by looking at your system settings or searching online.

 Once you know your graphics card, you can start to fix your monitor’s resolution.
 This will involve going into the control panel on your operating system and picking a resolution that works with your graphics card and monitor size.
 If the settings aren’t making your display look good, you might have to change other stuff like refresh rate and color depth.